neomeiji/neomeiji/README.md

 * Manga / Comics - I have a decent sized collection (not just Marvel and DC)

 * Fragrances - A wizard cannot leave the shadow realm without a spritz

-* Watches > I love horology and this quote - "A wizard is never late, nor is he early, he arrives **<u>*precisely*</u>** when he means to." ⌚
+* Watches > I love horology and this quote - "A wizard is never late, nor is he early, he arrives **precisely** when he means to." ⌚

 * Motorbikes > Currently riding a ```2021 Honda CB125F```, next bike to buy are any of these: ```Suzuki SV650S, Suzuki SV1000, Honda VFR800, Honda CBR650RR, Kawasaki ZX9R, Yamaha R6 or a Yamaha R1 🏍️```

-* Films > I'm an avid film watcher and have seen all sorts, however, my list is longer than the spells I know...
+* Films > I'm an avid film watcher and have seen all sorts, *however*, my list is longer than the spells I know...

-* Graphic Design > I'm as rusty as ever but everything you see here is custom baby, WOOHOO!!!
+* Graphic Design > I *love* clean UI/UX and I'm rusty as ever, but everything you see here is custom baby, WOOHOO!!!